What is Waardenburg syndrome?

 What are the clinical features of Waardenburg syndrome?

-Four major clinical subtypes of Waardenburg syndrome have been identified.
+Four major clinical types of Waardenburg syndrome have been identified.

 Type 1 is the most common subtype of Waardenburg syndrome.
 Features include: